Welcome to Early Years!

 Early Years Foundation Stage Curriculum

 Our Early Foundation Stage Years Curriculum is designed to provide a broad and balanced education that meets the needs of all of our pupils.
 It facilitates them to gain skills, knowledge and understanding as they begin their educational journey.
-We support all of our EYFS children to progress from their individual starting points and prepare them for the next stage of their education.
+We support all of our EYFS children to progress from their individual starting points and prepare them for the transition to next stage of their schooling.
 We plan purposeful play activities and experiences, indoors and outdoors, with a balance of child initiated and adult led activities.
 Have a look below at our long-term overview to see what your child will be learning when they are with us.

 A Typical Day in Our Early Years Classroom

-Adult focused activities – where the children work in small groups, or individually with an adult to acquire and be supported in learning new skills,
+• Adult focused activities – where the children work in small groups, or individually with an adult, to acquire and be supported in learning new skills,

-Writing Area Computer Area Construction Area
+Writing Area Construction Area Malleable Area

 Fine Motor Skills Area Phonics Area Maths Area